0xSingletOnly/ai-the-resistance/README.md

 ### Models Used
 - DeepSeek v3 (with and without Chain of Thought prompting)
 - DeepSeek r1
+- Mistral-7b

-I picked these two models to keep the cost of inference lower.
+I picked the two DeepSeek models to keep the cost of inference low.
 In addition, I wanted to test the utility of chain of thought prompting, and whether reasoning models can lead to better performance.
 However, due to the long inference time of reasoning agents, I only ran 20 games for them as opposed to 50 games for the standard chat models.

+I then picked a small language model (Mistral-7b) as I want to test the effectiveness of smaller models in understanding deception strategies and deduction dynamics.
+I will elaborate more on this in the '7B Models' section.

 ### Core Strategies
 1. **Context-Aware Decision Making**: The agents construct detailed game state prompts that include: